-Table 4-3 Exception Reporting Structure
+Table 4-3 Exception Reporting Struct hire Table 4-5 Exception reporting birder uic

-Byte 0 If bytes 4-7 reference a triplet where an exception condition has been detected, this byte contains the FD:OCA-defined exception-id.
+Byte 0 If bytes 4-7 reference a triplet where an exception condition has been detected, this byte contains the FD:OCA-defined exception- id.
 If bytes 4-7 reference a triplet where a new exception condition has not been detected, but which references, directly or indirectly, a triplet where an exception condition has been detected, this byte contains all-zero bits.
 Byte 1 Bit 7 of this byte tells whether a single exception reporting structure or a sequence of structures is used.
 Bit 7 of this byte is set to B'0' for the last or only exception reporting structure, and it is set to B'1' if additional structures follow.
-All other bits are not in use and must have a value of B'0'.
+D (All other bits are not in use and must have a value of $B'0'$.
 Bytes 2-3 Reserved, and must have all-zero bits.
-Bytes 4-7 Specify the offset, with an unsigned binary integer, of the triplet where the error has been detected.
+Bytes 4-7 specify the oriset, with an unsigned binary integer, of the triplet where the error has been detected.
 For this purpose the complete logical descriptor is considered as a single physical string, independent of how the descriptor is represented by the implementing product.
 All Structured Field Introducer bytes are ignored.
 If no offset can be specified, the bytes must have all-one bits.
 Bytes 8-9 Contain the offset, an unsigned binary integer, of the parameter in the logical triplet where the error has been detected.
 The offset is relative to the beginning of the triplet, except if the error has been detected in a CPT.
 In this case the offset is relative to the beginning of the continued triplet.
 If no offset can be specified, the bytes must have all-one bits.
 Bytes 10-11 Reserved, and must have all-zero bits.
 Bytes 12-15 The data portion described by the triplet referenced in bytes 4-7 is pointed to from this entry.
 Bytes 12-15 specify the offset, through an unsigned binary integer, of the affected data.
 For this purpose the complete data is considered as a single physical string, independently of how the data is represented by the implementing product.
 All Structured Field Introducer bytes are ignored.
 If no offset can be specified, the bytes must have all-one bits.
+In no onset can be specified, the bytes must have an-one bits.